Associate Professor of Philosophy

 - Peer mentorships and fellowships

-- A summer research program in humanities as well as science, technology, engineering, and mathematics (STEM) disciplines
+- Summer research in humanities as well as science, technology, engineering, and mathematics (STEM) disciplines

 - Preparation for honors theses, careers, and graduate and professional schools